 If a Non-Federal Entity will not be able to meet the non-Federal cost share amount identified in the award, it must submit a budget modification request to the NIST Grants Officer.
-The budget modification request must provide for at least the minimum amount of non-Federal cost share identified in the above chart and the Non-Federal Entity must also include a detailed explanation for the requested reduction to the original amount of non-Federal cost identified in the award.
-Prior written approval of the NIST Grants Officer is required for any reduction to the amount of non-Federal cost share and may result in a corresponding reduction (based on the Federal/non-Federal cost sharing ratio) to the amount of Federal funds under the award.
+The budget modification request must provide for at least the minimum amount of non-Federal cost share on an annual basis, and the Non-Federal Entity must also include a detailed explanation for the requested reduction to the original amount of non-Federal cost identified in the award.
+Prior written approval of the NIST Grants Officer is required for any reduction to the amount of non-Federal cost share.

-Any cost sharing must be in accordance with the Non-Federal Entity's approved project budget and must adhere to the "cost sharing or matching" provisions of 2 C.F.R.
-Section 200.306 and Section B.04 of the Department of Commerce Financial Assistance Standard Terms and Conditions (December 26, 2014).
-Costs included as cost share must be allocable to the project and allowable under the Federal cost principles set forth in 2 C.F.R. part 200, Subpart E and are subject to the audit requirements as set forth in 2 C.F.R. part 200, Subpart F. The disallowance of any contributed costs as a result of an audit could result in a Non-Federal Entity not meeting its required cost share under the cooperative agreement and a refund being due the Federal Government for the excess Federal share.
+Any cost sharing must be in accordance with the Non-Federal Entity's approved project budget and must adhere to the "cost sharing or matching" provisions of 15 U.S.C.
+278k(f)(3), 15 C.F.R.
+Section 290.4, 2 C.F.R.
+Section 200.306, Section B.03 of the Department of Commerce Financial Assistance Standard Terms and Conditions (March 31, 2017) and the requirements set forth in these MEP General Terms and Conditions, and any Special Award Conditions.
+Costs included as cost share must be allocable to the project and allowable under the Federal cost principles set forth in 2 C.F.R. part 200, Subpart E, and are subject to the audit requirements as set forth in 2 C.F.R. part 200, Subpart F. The disallowance of any contributed costs as a result of an audit could result in a Non-Federal Entity not meeting its required cost share under the cooperative agreement and a refund being due the Federal Government for the excess Federal share.